moulos-lab/metagen/README.md

     - Silva-v.132
     - GreenGenes-v.13_8
     - RefSeq-RDP16S_v2_May2018
-3. Input fastQ file must have the naming format "subsample_sampleName.fastq".
-The string before the underscore will be used to declare the analysis' sample categories.
+3. Input fastQ file must have the naming format "category1_category2_aFileName.fastq".
+The string before the underscore will be used to declare the analysis' sample categories (up to two).
 4. Output is stored in the metagen_report.html file that will be generated nside the analysis' directory